oyinkansolaadetoyinbo/diabetes-risk-ml-analysis/README.md

 ### 👩‍⚕️ For Individuals

-I encourage individuals—especially those with family history, high BMI, or irregular medication—to **monitor lifestyle patterns** such as activity, diet, and sleep.
+I encourage individuals—especially those with family history, high BMI, or irregular medication to **monitor lifestyle patterns** such as activity, diet, and sleep.
 Predictive tools like this can be embedded in **mobile health apps** to promote timely screening.

 ### 🏥 For Healthcare Professionals